david-dick/firefox-marionette/README.md

 ## window\_handle

-returns the current window's handle.
+returns the [current window's handle](https://metacpan.org/pod/Firefox::Marionette::WebWindow).
 On desktop this typically corresponds to the currently selected tab.  returns an opaque server-assigned identifier to this window that uniquely identifies it within this Marionette instance.
 This can be used to switch to this window at a later point.
+This is the same as the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object in Javascript.

     use Firefox::Marionette();
     use 5.010;

     my $firefox = Firefox::Marionette->new();
-    my $original_window_uuid = $firefox->window_handle();
+    my $original_window = $firefox->window_handle();
+    my $javascript_window = $firefox->script('return window'); # only works for Firefox 121 and later
+    if ($javascript_window ne $original_window) {
+      die "That was unexpected!!!
+What happened?";
+    }

 ## window\_handles

-returns a list of top-level browsing contexts.
+returns a list of top-level [browsing contexts](https://metacpan.org/pod/Firefox::Marionette::WebWindow).
 On desktop this typically corresponds to the set of open tabs for browser windows, or the window itself for non-browser chrome windows.
 Each window handle is assigned by the server and is guaranteed unique, however the return array does not have a specified ordering.

     use Firefox::Marionette();
     use 5.010;

     my $firefox = Firefox::Marionette->new();
-    my $original_window_uuid = $firefox->window_handle();
+    my $original_window = $firefox->window_handle();
     $firefox->new_window( type => 'tab' );
     $firefox->new_window( type => 'window' );
     say "There are " . $firefox->window_handles() . " tabs open in total";